ppy/osu-wiki/wiki/Tournaments/CIC/2014/en.md

 For participants who is not eligible to fulfill the condition above, they need to get an approval from the staffs.

-### General Rules
+### General rules
 1. A match given leeway of **15 minutes** from the designated match time for all participants.
 2. Participants who didn't came after the extra time is up, they will be eliminated instantly.
 3. Participants are not allowed to use illegal programs.
 4. Rematch may not happen for following reasons:
     - Connection lag.
     - Disconnect during the match.
 5. Staff decision is final.
 6. Rules may change without any further notice.
 However, staffs will make sure to notice the participants beforehand.
 7. It is expected to respect and be polite to each other.
 Penalties will be given if participants violates.